mutheus/vanilla-js-spa/README.md

-# clubbeans
-A coffee beans club SPA built with Vanilla JS.
+# A SPA built with Vanilla JS.